FunProgramer/IServAppWindows/README.md

 made with Python3 und PyQt5.
 It is like the IServ App for IOS or Android.

 ### Run
-When you want to use this app, clone this reposoitory and run "IServ.py".
+When you want to use this app, you can clone this reposoitory and run "IServ.py".
 You will also need to install the requirments:

     pip install PyQt5
     pip install PyQtWebEngine

+You can also use the releases.

 ## Deutsch
 Dies ist eine unoffizielle Client App für den deutschen IServ School Server,